John-Winsor/remember-pat/README.md

 I miss her so much.
 Although we were not married we shared our lives for 40 years.

 This website is intended to be viewed with a Smartphone both in Portrait mode (phone vertical) and in Landscape mode (phone horizontal).
-The website can also be viewed with a desktop PC where only the Landscape mode applies.
+The website can also be viewed with a desktop PC where only Landscape mode applies.

 I discovered that a Smartphone can display a totally different picture between Portrait and Landscape modes.
 Although I have experimented with this I would not recommend it because it can cause confusion.